Last Updated on 01/06/2025 by Armands Sprogis

 Why not take a look on Pinterest for some ideas.

-Camera settings: In this particular case I didn’t want the family to fiddle too much with the settings and manual functions on their camera.
-If you have no idea how your camera works, then here’s my advice for both DSLR and “point and shoot” cameras.
+In this case, I didn’t want the family to fiddle too much with camera settings or manual functions.
+If you’re not familiar with how your camera works, here’s my advice for both DSLR and point-and-shoot cameras:

-– Set the image quality at the highest setting.
-This will ensure that you have the maximum amount of data to work with when you edit the images.
-If you know a bit more about photography then the RAW format will work for you, but for now, let’s stick with the simple JPEG format.
+Set the image quality to the highest setting.
+This ensures you have the maximum amount of data for editing.
+If you know a bit more about photography, RAW format is great, but for now, stick with simple JPEG.

-– Put the camera into the auto setting.
-Yes, you heard me right: AUTO.
-These days cameras are pretty clever when it comes to determining exposure and colour temperature.
+Put the camera into auto mode.
+Yes, auto!
+Modern cameras are quite smart when it comes to exposure and colour temperature.

-It sounds very obvious, right?
-But for lots of mums-to-be, make-up and hair isn’t top of their “to do” list.
-For the sake of making your life easier when you’re editing your images, and to feel pleased with the results, bear in mind that it’s worth applying a little natural make up and fixing your hair.
+It may sound obvious, but for many mums-to-be, makeup and hair aren’t at the top of their “to do” list.
+To make editing easier and to feel happier with your photos, it’s worth applying a little natural makeup and tidying your hair.

-This will also help you to feel that these photographs are marking a special occasion.
+This will also help you feel that these photographs truly mark a special occasion.

-7. Plan your session around 6-8 weeks before due date.
+7. Plan your session around 6-8 weeks before the due date.

-Your belly will grow and you will feel heavier every day and also less willing to do anything.
-I tend to photograph maternity sessions now around 8 weeks before due date.
-The belly is nice, but not massive and mums feel more willing to do poses and experiment with ideas.
+Your belly will grow, and you’ll feel heavier each day, often less willing to move around.
+I usually photograph maternity sessions about eight weeks before the due date.
+At this stage, the belly looks beautiful but isn’t too large, and mums tend to feel more comfortable trying different poses and ideas.

-Here I wanted to photograph both the child and the family altogether in a bedroom.
-The toddler really loved the camera so I gave him mine to keep him entertained.
-To keep a toddler’s attention is a whole other class!
+Here, I wanted to photograph both the child and the whole family together in the bedroom.
+The toddler loved the camera, so I gave him mine to keep him entertained.
+Keeping a toddler’s attention is a whole different challenge!

 tips for pregnancy couples how to do maternity photos at home